 437 Marlborough was not listed in the 1903-1904 Blue Book.

-By the 1901-1905 winter season, 437 Marlborough was the home of Dr. Charles Morton Smith and his wife, Mary Louise (Moulton) Smith.
+On April 15, 1904, 437 Marlborough was purchased from Albert H. Newman by Mary Louise (Moulton) Smith, the wife of Dr. Charles Morton Smith.
 They previously had lived at 60 Chestnut.
-Mary Smith is shown as the owner of 437 Marlborough on the 1908, 1917, 1928, and 1938 Bromley maps.
 They also maintained a home in North Scituate.

 C. Morton Smith was a physician and dermatologist.
 He was an expert on syphilis, and was a professor of syphilology at Harvard Medical School.
 He maintained his office at 437 Marlborough.

-In August of 1915, Mary Smith applied for (and subsequently received) permission to add a fourth story to 437 Marlborough.
-Plans for the addition — prepared by A. Hathaway Co., carpenters — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN C-19).
+In August of 1915, Mary Smith applied for (and subsequently received) permission to expand the fourth floor by eliminating the mansard and the conical roof on the bay.
+Plans for the remodeling — prepared by A. Hathaway Co., carpenters — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN C-19).